Productivity¶

 Column stacking¶

-- Complex vectorbtpro objects of the same type can be easily stacked along columns.
+- Complex VBT objects of the same type can be easily stacked along columns.
 For instance, you can combine multiple totally-unrelated trading strategies into the same portfolio for analysis.
 Under the hood, the final object is still represented as a monolithic multi-dimensional structure that can be processed even faster than merged objects separately

 >>> def strategy1(data):